 Most schools require that your child's immunization shots be up-to-date.
-Remember, that each state has different immunization requirements.
+Each state has different immunization requirements.
 Let your healthcare provider know if you have any questions or concerns about the vaccines your child is scheduled to receive.

-School entry may require documentation of immunization records.
-Find out what your child's school requires and bring any school forms for your healthcare provider to fill out and sign.
+Find out if your school requires documentation of immunization records.
+Bring any school forms for your healthcare provider to fill out and sign.
 Be sure to keep your own copy of any records.
 Failure to keep immunizations up-to-date could prevent your child from attending school.